Friday, March 30, 2018

 Alexei Alexandrovich Radakov, 1920.

-Literacy is the road to Communism, 1920.
-In Russian and Yiddish.
+Literacy is the road to Communism, 1920, in Russian and Yiddish.

 The illiterate person is a blind man: Everywhere pitfalls and misfortunes await him.